 Are you considering a cruise to Bermuda?
-With crystal clear waters, pink sand beaches, great food, outdoor sports, and festive celebrations, it makes for a dream destination for any traveller.
+With crystal clear waters, pink sand beaches, great food, outdoor sports, and festive celebrations, it makes for a dream destination for any traveler.
 If you’ve got Bermuda on your mind, you’ll be happy to learn that the island offers amazing experiences during every time of year, including the winter months.
-The best time to cruise to Bermuda, however, depends on what you want to do during your Bermuda cruise holiday and how you'd like the weather to be.
+The best time to cruise to Bermuda, however, depends on what you want to do during your Bermuda cruise vacation and how you’d like the weather to be.

 The busiest tourist months in Bermuda are from May to October.
 This is when you’ll see the biggest crowds, but you can also expect the widest availability of attractions, bars, and restaurants as well as some of the warmest weather.
 The temperature in Bermuda dips throughout the rest of the year, but this may not be a bad thing for every traveler.
 People have different reasons for wanting to visit The Rock, so here’s a breakdown of what you can expect throughout the whole year on a Bermuda cruise.